NATURAL FOODS MEET SUSTAINABLE FASHION: HOW TO TIE-DYE YOUR T-SHIRT AT HOME

 • Coffee: brown

-• Tumeric: bright spring yellow
+• Turmeric: bright spring yellow

 • Chamomile Leaves: Green

-• Black Beans- Black
+• Black Beans: Black

-• Carrots & onions: Orange
+• Carrots & Onions: Orange

-1. Chop up raw ingredients.
+1. Chop up the raw ingredients.

 2. Using a 1:1 ratio of boiling water to the fruit or vegetable and place the mixture in a blending jar.
-If you are using spices, like turmeric add 2 TSP of the spice to 2 cups of hot water.
+If you are using spices, like turmeric add 2 teaspoons of the spice to 2 cups of hot water.

 3. Blend the mixture to get a slurry consistency and strain the mixture using a cheesecloth lined strainer.

-4. Mix a tablespoon of salt to the dye and store in squeeze bottles
+4. Mix a tablespoon of salt to the dye and store in squeeze bottles.

 Making natural dye for tie and dye